 Have you ever wanted to know more about the Royal National Park cabins?
 On the annual open day, hear directly from members of the shack communities for the National Trust Festival.

 You'll hear how the cabins have been built and maintained by generations of local families away from the mod cons of 21st century life.
 If you like a cuppa made the old fashioned way, it'll be made with tank water on a kerosene stove.

 Everything you see has been carried in by hand, meaning the shacks are an excellent preservation of early Australian holiday cabins, built prior to that area being incorporated into Royal National Park.

-The RNP Coastal Cabins Protection League hosts free guided walking tours, meeting at 10 am on Sunday 23 April 2017.
+The RNP Coastal Cabins Protection League hosts a free guided walking tour, meeting on Sunday 24 April 2022, run by volunteers from the community.

 About the Royal National Park Cabins

 The Shackies of Royal National Park take the philosophy that Sydney’s best natural beauty can only be accessed on foot that one step further.
 Their simple beach cabins testify that limited access makes the best lifestyles!

 The annual open day is your chance to see this heritage-listed community for a glimpse of life away from the mod-cons of 21st Century life.